 Advanced Peripheral Vascular Disease

-Advanced stage of a peripheral vascular disease requires more aggressive forms of treatment.
+The advanced stage of peripheral vascular disease requires more aggressive forms of treatment.
 Surgery will be necessary to treat the complications of PVD.
 Common surgeries include:

 - Angioplasty – helps open up the artery and increase blood flow to the heart.